 Brian is helping us to develop the 600 MHz NMR spectrometer as an analytical tool for monitoring speciation and structure of [4Fe-4S] maquettes.

-Monica and Brian are assisting us with native ESI-MS data collection and analysis.
+Monica is assisting us with native ESI-MS data collection and analysis.

-Garrett has joined the lab on July 1st as his first rotation in graduate school.
+Garrett has joined the lab on July 1 of 2010 as his first rotation in graduate school.
 He is completing a second rotation with co-PI Prof. Copié at the NMR facility and then officially will join the maquette team as first year graduate student.
 His current focus is [4Fe-4S]-maquettes with coded and non-coded amino acids, synthesis and spectroscopic characterization.
-Welcome Garrett!

 TJ is an undergraduate in the chemistry department at Montana State University.
 As a freshman, he was awarded the O.E.
 Sheppard scholarship, as well as the Outstanding Freshman in Chemistry award.
 TJ is an avid hockey fan and played for the Montana State hockey team for 3 years.
 Living in Montana, TJ has also found a passion for fly fishing.